 simple silver pulls to the dresser.

-I think they give it a charming look.
+I think they give the dresser a charming look.